-Violet was recently named one of AFR’s Top 100 Women of Influence for 2018 in the category of Diversity & Inclusion.
-She has twice been named on Pro Bono Australia’s list of the 25 most influential people in the not-for-profit sector and was awarded the title of Community Fellow from Western Sydney University for outstanding service to the community in 2017.
-She holds the title of Telstra Australian Business Woman of the Year.
+Violet is the current Telstra Australian Business Woman of the Year ― a unique accolade for a not-for-profit leader as it recognises thriving female leaders who are disrupting the way we do business.
+Violet was named one of AFR’s Top 100 Women of Influence for 2018 in the category of Diversity & Inclusion and has twice been named on Pro Bono Australia’s list of the 25 most influential people in the not-for-profit sector.
+She was awarded the title of Community Fellow from Western Sydney University for outstanding service to the community in 2017.

 Violet holds a Bachelor of Arts Degree with majors in Sociology and History from UNSW, a Masters in Management from UTS and is a Graduate of the Australian Institute of Company Directors.

 Violet sits on the Federal Government’s Settlement Services Advisory Council, the board of national migrant and refugee women’s coalition, the Harmony Alliance, and the Leadership Council on Cultural Diversity ― a group of leaders committed to improving the representation of cultural diversity in leadership in Australia.

 Peter has provided leadership to SSI across a range of functions within Corporate Services.
 His experience traverses strategy, business planning, financial management, corporate governance, sales and marketing and service delivery and he has held a number of senior operational and finance roles in the manufacturing, retail, and service sectors.
 Peter has also been the owner of a women’s fashion business and managed a multi-site retail business.